Uri Michaeli Haifa International Airport

-Haifa Airport (נְמַל הַתְּעוּפָה חֵיפָה, Namal HaTe'ufa Haifa; مطار حيفا) (IATA: HFA, ICAO: LLHA), also known as U Michaeli Airport is a small international airport located in Haifa, Israel.
-It is located to the east of the city, close to Kishon Port and Israel Shipyards and mainly serves civilian flights, with some military usage.
-Most passenger flights utilizing the airport are domestic operations to Eilat and Tel Aviv.
+Haifa Airport (נְמַל הַתְּעוּפָה חֵיפָה, Namal HaTe'ufa Haifa; مطار حيفا) (IATA: HFA, ICAO: LLHA), also known as Uri Michaeli Airport, is an international airport in Haifa, Israel.
+It is Israel's oldest international airport and the third-busiest (in terms of passenger traffic).
+Airport located to the east of the city, close to Port of Haifa and Israel Shipyards, it serves scheduled and charter flights as well as general aviation, with some military usage.
 The airport is named after Uri Michaeli, one of the pioneers of Jewish aviation and one of the founders of aviation in Israel.
 The airport has one short runway, 1318 m in length, and there are plans to extend it by 316 m.

 History

-Haifa Airport was established by the British Mandate in 1934 as its first international airport at the location of RAF Station Haifa which originally served the British Army and the Iraqi-British oil company, APS.
+Haifa Airport was established by the British Mandate in 1934 as its first international airport at the location of RAF Haifa, which originally served the British Army.
 RAF Haifa already had passenger service by Imperial Airways to Alexandria (since 1931) and Baghdad (since 1932).
 In 1936 passenger services by Misr Airwork to Beirut and Cyprus were opened.
 In 1937, these were joined by Palestine Airways services, as well as Ala Littoria regular services to Brindisi and Trieste via Athens.
-In 1938 a third of flights into Mandatory Palestine landed in Haifa; but in 1940, civil flights were stopped due to the Second World War in which the airport served the Royal Air Force's operations in the Middle East as RAF Haifa.
+In 1938 a third of the flights into Mandatory Palestine landed in Haifa; but in 1940, civil flights were stopped due to the Second World War in which the airport served the Royal Air Force's operations in the Middle East as RAF Haifa.
 The RAF station closed in 1948, and the airport re-opened as Haifa Airport.

-RAF Haifa
+British Mandate period

-RAF Haifa was a Royal Air Force station in Mandatory Palestine between 1918 and 1948.
+Royal Air Force Haifa was a station in Mandatory Palestine between 1918 and 1948.